-Individual programs to manage inappropriate recipient behavior such as time-out rooms, restraints, etc. must be incorporated into the recipient's IHP and must be reviewed, approved, and monitored by the specially constituted Human Rights Committee.
+Individual programs to manage inappropriate recipient behavior such as time-out rooms, restraints, etc. must be incorporated into the recipient's individual habilitation plan (IHP) and must be reviewed, approved, and monitored by the specially constituted Human Rights Committee.
 Written informed consent by the recipient or responsible party is required prior to implementation of a behavior management plan involving any risks to recipient's rights.
 See Section 26.4 Recipient Rights in this manual chapter, which addresses informed consent.